 So I’m all dolled up in the Longest Sheital Ever (henceforth referred to as LSE), for the second night seder with my kids.
 I wrangled them to take a nap, and now the time has come to wake them up from it.
 I hear a thud.
 One has fallen.
 Off my bed, the only place forcing three kids this age to take a nap two hours before bedtime actually works.
 He comes stumbling in teary and I kiss the noggin.
 We gotta get the other two!

 They will NOT wake up.
 New meaning to “dead to the world.”
 I actually start freaking a little, but use the opportunity to dress them easily without a fuss.
-The naked one gets his complete outfit, including socks and tzit-tzis, before he even blinks a little.
+One gets his complete outfit, including socks and tzit-tzis, before he even blinks a little.

 Then the Great Shoe War of 2017.
 I purposely let my kids pick their shoes on Amazon.com.
 So they would wear them!
 Because I have bought so many Shabbos shoes that refuse to be worn, and I thought if they pick them, we’ll be smooth sailing.
 But wrong.
 The cute little loafers have the nerve to come with DOTS – rubber dots to keep the back of the shoes nice when driving.
 Because five-year-olds drive.
 My five-year-old HATES the dots, which blasted Amazon did not show in their photos.
 I hide his tennis shoes while he’s sleeping so the dot loafers are the only option.